 Charging levels primarily determine the charging speed of your electric vehicle.
 Lower charging levels typically result in slower charging speeds, which in turn can provide your car with a lower range.

 There are three EV charging levels:

-Level 1 is the simplest and slowest.
-It uses your standard wall outlet at home, so you can only get between 3-6 miles of range per hour.
+Tesla Level 1 Chargers are the simplest and slowest.
+They use your standard wall outlet at home, so you can only get between 3-6 miles of range per hour.

 Level 2 gives you twice the power of Level 1, typically plugging into a NEMA 14-50 outlet (often called an RV outlet).
 This is the choice for most home chargers because you can get around 50 miles of range per hour and possibly a full charge overnight.